The City of Somerville's Key Systems Indicators

 Welcome to the City of Somerville's daily dashboard.
 The current temperature on the Somerville High roof is .
 Below, you will find data used by the Mayor's Office to track important trends on a daily and weekly basis.

-Yesterday, the Somerville 311 line received 283 calls from constituents, which is slightly below average for a weekday.
+Yesterday, the Somerville 311 line received 350 calls from constituents, which is slightly above average for a weekday.
 Access the full dataset here.

 The chart above usually contains many of the same call types, which is why we track calls that increase more than average.
-During the last seven days, there was an increase in calls for Missed recycling pick up, Missed yard waste pick up, and Tree/stump removal.
+During the last seven days, there was an increase in calls for Missing/stolen trash cart, Street/intersection concern or request, and Trash issues.
 This chart shows calls of those types for the last 120 days, while the map shows their location for the last week.

 Drilling down, we can see the proportion of closed work orders to open ones for these specific calls.
 This accounts for all work orders from the time we switched to the new 311 system in July '15 to yesterday (which means that some may have already been closed).
 We also see the amount of time these calls usually stay open by calculating the median hours open.